Extradited 'El Chapo' Guzman arrives in US

 The trafficking of heroin, marijuana, cocaine and methamphetamine into the United States from Mexico is an annual $19 billion to $20 billion industry, according to a Department of Homeland Security report.

-And the Sinaloa cartel has traditionally held a dominant share of that, thanks to Guzman's sophisticated business strategies and Sinaloa's control of trafficking routes.
+And the Sinaloa cartel has traditionally held a dominant share of that market, thanks to Guzman's sophisticated business strategies and Sinaloa's control of trafficking routes.

-A Customs and Border Protection report that analyzed seizure data along the border between 2009 and 2010 found that "the removal of key personnel does not have a discernable impact on drug flows" into the US.
+A US Customs and Border Protection report that analyzed seizure data along the border between 2009 and 2010 found that "the removal of key personnel does not have a discernable impact on drug flows" into the United States.

-"El Chapo" was aware that drug trafficking won't end once he's gone.
+Guzman seems aware that drug trafficking won't end once he's gone.
 "The day I don't exist, it's not going to decrease in any way at all," he told actor Sean Penn in an interview in October 2015.